cotterman/DengueCode/README.md

 Step 1: convert .d files to mzML format
 ========================================

-# msconvert works for many conversions, but for .d, I needed the Agilent DLLS, which only works on Windows, so these 2 lines did not work:
+Note: msconvert works for many conversions, but for .d, I needed the Agilent DLLS, which only works on Windows, so these 2 lines did not work:
   $ cd /media/scratch/carolyn/incoming/serumR1
   $ ~/bin/msconvert Nicaserhilic1000DF5d.d -o /media/scratch/carolyn/data_mzML/serumR1